JWhite36929/static-site-generator/README.md

 To host locally for debugging run the main.sh script instead.

+## Future Use
+I will beging to utilize this project to convert my Obsidian markdown notes into webpage blogs as I find more topics I enjoy writing about.

+## Additional Notes
 This project was created following alongside boot.dev's course.
 All current assets and page content came from the course author.
 Personally I have not read Tolkien yet.